ThatCoolCoder/spall/README.md

 Wildcards can be used in page routes.
 Eg `<pageroute>animals/*</pageroute>` will be found if you navigate to both `animals/dogs` and `animals/cats`.
 It has the same lack of matching rules as a route parameter except that the value is not stored.

-You can create multiple routes leading to the same page by simply specifying multiple `<pageroute>` tags.
+You can create multiple routes leading to the same page by simply adding multiple `<pageroute>` tags.

 Bad things may happen if you have multiple pages with the same route, so don't do that.